 Knowing what search engines your audience uses is also important for staying up-to-date on the latest news from that search engine.
 When the next BERT comes along, for example, you’ll want to know about it so you can keep pace and avoid falling behind.

 While SEO may not be the same across the globe, it’s equally important everywhere.
-So, put your website to the test and make sure you do all that you can to reach the people that are looking for you, no matter where they are!
+So, put your website to the test and make sure you do all that you can to reach the people looking for you, no matter where they are!